Open-mid vowel

 An open-mid vowel (also mid-open vowel, low-mid vowel, mid-low vowel or half-open vowel) is any in a class of vowel sound used in some spoken languages.
-The defining characteristic of an open-mid vowel is that the tongue is positioned one third of the way from an open vowel to a close vowel.
+The defining characteristic of an open-mid vowel is that the tongue is positioned approximately one third of the way from an open vowel to a close vowel.

-Partial list
+Examples

-The open-mid vowels that have dedicated symbols in the International Phonetic Alphabet are:
+Some of the open-mid vowels that have dedicated symbols in the International Phonetic Alphabet are: